 2. Treat heat pumps differently

-With a heat pump, big moves to lower the heat can backfire, causing the unit to work less-efficiently and actually increasing your costs.
-It’s more efficient to make smaller adjustments in heat settings instead — lowering the temperature just 1 or 2 degrees instead of 10 degrees (although some newer heat pumps do have programmable thermostats that make bigger changes cost-effective.)
+With a heat pump, big moves to lower the heat can backfire, causing the unit to work less efficiently.
+That can increase your costs.
+It’s more efficient to make smaller adjustments in heat settings instead — such as lowering the temperature just 1 or 2 degrees instead of 10 degrees.

 Small drops in the thermostat setting are recommended for other types of heating, too, including electric resistance heating, steam heating and radiant floor heating.

 Hot water is a big energy user.
 The U.S. Department of Energy recommends keeping your water heater’s thermostat set at 120 degrees.
 Anything higher is unnecessary.
 Water that’s too hot can even be dangerous.

 Every 10-degree reduction in your water heater’s thermostat can shave 3 to 5 percent off your bill.

 There are many places where warm air can seep out of a house, allowing cold air to creep in.
 Thoroughly check the interior and exterior of your home for cracks and gaps, paying particular attention to areas around chimneys, furnace flues, pipes, electrical outlets, windows and doors.
 Fill small leaks with caulk.